 “LCFS Credit Broker” is a person registered in the LRT-CBTS specifically to facilitate the transfer of LCFS credits between LRT-CBTS accounts.

 “LCFS Data Management System” is the system designated by CARB into which LCFS participants submit LCFS program information or manage credits.
-This includes the AFP, the LRT-CBTS, the LCFS verification portal, and any new iteration of these platforms used by CARB.
+This includes the AFP, the LRT-CBTS, and the LRT-CBTS for verification platforms used by CARB.

 “Lead Verifier” means a person who has met all the requirements in section 95502 and who may act as either (A) the lead verifier of a verification team providing validation or verification services, or (B) as a lead verifier providing an independent review of validation or verification services rendered.